microsoftgraph/entra-powershell/README.md

 5. Running a script with the adapter

-You can use the compatibility adapter to test an AzureAD PowerShell module based script.
+You can use the Microsoft Entra PowerShell to test an AzureAD PowerShell module-based script.
 This will help determine if a script can be migrated to the MS Graph PowerShell SDK.

 ```powershell
 Test-EntraScript -Script .\Export_secrets_and_certificates_for_app_registrations.ps1